vitalets/playwright-bdd/README.md

 Inspect the latest changes in the [CHANGELOG.md](https://vitalets.github.io/playwright-bdd/#/changelog).

 ## Contributing
-Review the [DEVELOPMENT.md](https://github.com/vitalets/playwright-bdd/blob/main/DEVELOPMENT.md) for contributing.
+Your contributions are welcome!
+Review [DEVELOPMENT.md](https://github.com/vitalets/playwright-bdd/blob/main/DEVELOPMENT.md) for the details.

 ## Sponsors
 Great thanks to the sponsors for supporting playwright-bdd project ❤️ [Become a sponsor](https://github.com/sponsors/vitalets)